-Students are assessed primarily by coursework, with a small number of in-class assessments.
+You are assessed primarily by coursework, with a small number of in-class assessments.
 Coursework is usually in the form of a biological problem that for which a bioinformatics must be devised, implemented and written up.
-Assessment of the individual project is by a 10,000-word dissertation and a presentation that is given on the final day of the course.
+You also undertake an individual project assessed by a 10,000-word dissertation and a presentation that is given on the final day of the course.

 There are a number of sources of funding available for Masters students.

 These include a significant package of competitive Queen Mary University of London (QMUL) bursaries and scholarships in a range of subject areas, as well as external sources of funding.